I N S U R E N

 Vehicle information

-We’ll need your van’s registration number, make and model, and any modifications you’ve made.
+You’ll need your van’s registration number, make and model, and any modifications you’ve made.
 You’ll also be asked how you use your van – for example, for business, commuting, or personal use.

 Personal details